jhauberg/Tabletops/README.md

 <img width="200" src="https://rawgit.com/jhauberg/Tabletops/master/logo.svg" alt="Tabletops">

 Tabletops is a framework for simulating and playtesting card and boardgames.

 It is not a game engine.

 In its current state, the framework can be used to model a representation of most games that uses a variety of cards, dice, tokens, decks, piles, and so on.

 This representation can then be used to create scenarios and perform simulations; i.e. moving tokens, rolling dice, flipping cards, shuffling decks and other common tabletop actions.

+Additionally, rules can be created to control and advance the simulation through conditional responses, triggers and resolutions.

 **Future features might include**: